 Step 1.
 Prep the Pastry

-Spread a thin layer of cream cheese across one sheet of puff pastry then pile the strawberry rhubarb filling right on top.
+Spread a thin layer of cream cheese filling across one sheet of puff pastry then pile the strawberry rhubarb filling right on top.
 Lay the second sheet of pastry over top and crimp the edges with a fork.

 Step 2.
 Bake